againerdewar/personal-site/posts/invert.md

 For each slice of material, students go through the following process, closely modeled on [David Pengelley](http://www.math.nmsu.edu/~davidp/)'s system at NMSU:

 1. Prior to the class meeting, read the assigned section of the textbook.
-   I post a "reading guide" along with the assignment, which includes various notes and annotations to accompany the text, guiding students to the most important material and helping them navigate the writing.
+   I post a <q>reading guide</q> along with the assignment, which includes various notes and annotations to accompany the text, guiding students to the most important material and helping them navigate the writing.

-1. During the reading, write a "reflective response" which answers several questions:
+1. During the reading, write a <q>reflective response</q> which answers several questions:
   * What were the main mathematical topics and ideas of this section?
   * What did you find particularly confusing or difficult to undersatnd in this section?
   * What did you find particularly surprising, exciting, or unexpected in this section?